Social Security: 2025 COLA Increase and Managing Taxes on Benefits

 Consider the order of withdrawals.

-The Takeaway on Social Security Income and Taxes
+The Takeaway on Social Security Benefits and Taxes

 When making any financial decision, consider your cash flow needs first, and then consider the impact on your investment plan.
 Lastly, consider tax efficiency; don’t let the tax tail wag the decision you are making.